 Is your business ready?
 Here are a few things to keep in mind for your restaurant’s restart.

 Asses your business model

 It’s time to review your accounts and see how your business is faring in the crisis.
 Where are you now in the industry?
 What are the necessary pivots you need to take?
 How much funding do you need to revive your operations?

 Update your financial statements so you can identify your losses and strategize how you can work with what you have.
-This will also allow you to assess how much change your business has gone through (that’s already a lot of change in a span of four months).
+This will also allow you to assess how much change your business has gone through.
 Revisit your business model and evaluate its viability.
-From this, you can work on a new rebuilding plan by plotting your budget cuts, identifying your competitors and studying the shift in consumer preference.
+From there, you can work on a rebuilding plan by plotting budget cuts, identifying competitors and studying shifts in consumer preference.

 Fifty percent dine-in capacity doesn’t necessarily equate to 50 percent sales from dine-in.
-Customers often don’t want to wait anymore and would rather stay home to lessen the risk of contracting the virus.
-What you can do is increase delivery options outside of the top courier companies since they take around 25 to 28 percent of the sales.
-Setup your own in-house delivery service or pre-order format.
-You can look into the market of workplaces and quarantine centers where you can offer packed meals and adapt or add cloud kitchens to increase income.
+Customers often don’t want to wait anymore and would rather stay home to lessen the risk of contracting COVID-19.
+What you can do is increase delivery options outside the top courier companies since they take around 25 to 28 percent of sales.
+Set up your in-house delivery service or pre-order format.
+You can look into the market of workplaces and quarantine centers where you can offer packed meals or add cloud kitchens to beef up income.

 Prepare your foodservice operations

 Are you aware of the new protocols for businesses reopening amid the pandemic?
 Before you resume operations, make sure your restaurant has the necessary tools and equipment for a safe and virus-proof environment.
 Some companies, like Max Ideas Marketing Corporation, offer a wide range of products suitable for your business’ reopening.